scalajp/2019.scalamatsuri.org/_candidates_en/TakumiKadowaki_2.md

   - ScalaMatsuri2018 Unconference (https://nomadblacky.github.io/pages/2018-03-18-111619-scalamatsuri.md.html)
   - Mini Scala Matsuri Aoyama (https://www.wantedly.com/companies/a8net/post_articles/120109)
 ---
 Logging is an inevitable element in application.
-Withtout logs we won't be able to investigate an error.
-Without logs we won't know how much request your application was able to handle.
-When we overlook the logs, we the engineers get hurt.
+Without logs, we won't be able to investigate an error.
+Without logs, we won't know how many requests your application was able to handle.
+When we overlook logs, we, the engineers get hurt.

-In this session, I will discuss how logs should be, how to use Java and Scala logging libraries such as slf4j, and my own improvements in logging practices.
+In this session, I will discuss how logs should be, how to use Java and Scala logging libraries such as slf4j, and describe my own improvements in logging practices.